Skip to main content

 Drill down to get more details by months

-I was playing with questions and responses for some more time and here are some additional examples how to run efficient queries against Oracle database in Slovenian language.
-For comparison, the same questions in English, side by side:
+Here are some additional examples how to run efficient queries against Oracle database in Slovenian language.
+For comparison, I am adding, side by side, same questions in English:

 Top 5 products by revenue